-According to Ari, the principles of the family business are that all products are developed and manufactured from the very beginning within the company.
+Norelco’s principles are that all products are developed and manufactured from the very beginning within the company.
 This guarantees their customers receive quality products.
-In addition, all operational information systems and software are self-made.
+In addition, all operational information systems and software are designed in house.

 Face-to-face training has its advantages when, for example, new employees can easily ask for help.
 With a large number of participants in the group however, face-to-face training brings also challenges.
 In a large group, it has been difficult to ensure that all new employees see and hear the work steps accurately.
 It can also be difficult for employees to remember the steps and see the materials if the work methods are not shown several times.
 In addition, not everyone may have been able to attend training situations.
 According to Ari, the heterogeneity of the training has been a challenge, as it has not been possible to guarantee the same skills to everyone during the trainings.
-Each trainee has done the electrical installations slightly differently during the training – depending on how the job counselor has advised them.
-The work methods have then needed to be corrected during the on-the-job learning period.
+Each trainee has done the electrical installations slightly differently during the onboarding process – depending on how the job counselor has advised them.
+The work methods have then needed to be corrected with follow-up training during the on-the-job learning period.

-As a solution, Norelco switched to training that combines the best of digital and on-site guidance.
+As a solution, Norelco switched to training that combines the best of digital and on-site training methods.
 During the course, the job counselor and career changers will continue to meet on the spot, allowing the tutor to show the work steps, advise in problematic situations and answer questions.
 The learning is supported by the ThingLink learning environment, which contains basic information related to the professional skills of an electrician.
 With the help of digital training material, the work is easy to start.
 The learning environment includes videos that introduce you to the installer’s job and the different work steps.
 In addition, tags include descriptive texts, links to more information and, for example, pictures of the manual pages referenced in the videos.

 Ari states that Norelco already had training videos in place before ThingLink, but it was difficult to share them smoothly.
 Norelco also has a large number of its own technical guidelines, which were laborious to go through.
 With ThingLink, relevant information can be conveniently gathered in one place and structured meaningfully with tags next to the videos.
 More information is available via links, as well as, for example paper instruction booklets – depending on what is most convenient in everyday work.

 “The learning environment allows you to start learning a profession faster than before, when the material can be viewed even when the instructor is not present.
-The initial learning curve is steeper than before.”(Ari Hämäläinen, Norelco)
+The initial learning curve is steeper than before.”Ari Hämäläinen, Norelco

-Learning environment for career changers and students
+An elearning environment for career changers and students

-The users of the learning environment are both Norelco employees and Samiedu vocational school students.
+The users of the learning environment are both Norelco team members and Samiedu vocational school students.
 At Norelco, there are 3 courses per year for career changers, with about 7 participants each time.
 In addition to these 21 career changers, the learning environment serves approximately 20 apprentices each year.
 Plus the material provides a learning opportunity for any employee who wants to review a particular work step quickly and easily.
 Every year, the learning environment facilitates the work of at least 40-50 employees.